Stunting story weighs hunger versus malnutrition

 In Parts I and II we considered the extent of the problem facing South African society.
-Nearly half of children in many rural villages are permanently stunted, mentally and/or physically; irreparably so.
+Nearly half of the children in many rural villages are permanently stunted, mentally or physically; irreparably so.
 For the whole country that figure is over one quarter of all our kids; by the age of five.

 In Part III we will today focus on the confusion between hunger and malnutrition.

-Are our children plagued by hunger?
+Our children are plagued by hunger.
 Or should that be malnutrition?
-Is there a difference?

 Yet examination of the meals being handed out by many Food Banks, well-meaning NGOs and school nutrition programmes reveals that everything is hopelessly out of balance.
-They tend to be very high in processed carbs like sugar, cake flour and refined maize.
-Imported white rice from the East is, or at least was cheap; currently the price is at its highest but it is easy to store and transport because the bugs have no interest.
+They tend to be very high in ultra processed carbs like sugar, cake flour and refined maize.

 But all are very low in fibre, the good fats and protein.
 They are pseudo foods that masquerade as the real thing; they do not supply energy and nutrients.

 In order to achieve satiety, children eating processed food like polished rice and maizemeal have to consume a far greater quantity; too much starch in fact.
-The consequence is stunting but coupled with obesity; what the scientists call “chronic over consumption of carbs.”
-It’s the first step on the road to hell, paved with good intentions; also known as type-2 diabetes.
+The consequence is stunting but coupled with obesity; what the scientists call “chronic over-consumption of carbs.”

 "Vegetables are eaten under two times per week in 45% of households."